ddelong/ddelong.github.io/_posts/2007-07-29-for-the-record.md

 categories:
   - Personal
 ---
-To my towel, you&#8217;re awesome and I love you.
+To my towel, you're awesome and I love you.

-PS You&#8217;re still a towel.
+PS You're still a towel.